 He called “ridiculous” the group’s assertion that court-protected documents were being seen and taken out of context.

 Continuing scrutiny and attacks on Merck’s motives with Vioxx also obscured some positive clinical study results on an important new product – an experimental vaccine for cervical cancer in women.

-Merck on Monday presented results of a study involving almost 2,400 women showing one form of its experimental vaccine prevented pre-cancerous lesions in women.
+On Monday, Merck presented results of a study involving almost 2,400 women showing one form of its experimental vaccine prevented pre-cancerous lesions in women.

 The vaccine works to prevent infection of the human papillomavirus (HPV).
 Persistent HPV infection has been linked to the formation of lesions that can become cervical cancer.

-The trial, vaccinating for one HPV strain called HPV 16, prevented lesions in 100 per cent of the women and over 48 months prevented persistent HPV infection in 94 per cent.
+The trial, vaccinating for one HPV strain called HPV 16, prevented lesions in 100 percent of the women and over 48 months prevented persistent HPV infection in 94 percent.